jesselansdown/jesselansdown.github.io/research.md

 - Synchronising primitive groups of diagonal type exist, *Bulletin of the London Mathematical Society*, 2022.
 With John Bamberg, Michael Giudici, and Gordon F. Royle.
 (See [arXiv](https://arxiv.org/pdf/2104.13355.pdf) or [journal](https://doi.org/10.1112/blms.12619).)
-- The Non-Existence of Block-Transitive Subspace Designs, *Combinatorial Theory*, 2022.
+- The non-existence of block-transitive subspace designs, *Combinatorial Theory*, 2022.
 With Daniel R. Hawtin.
 (See [arXiv](https://arxiv.org/pdf/2102.05142.pdf) or [journal](https://doi.org/10.5070/C62156883).)
 - A family of hemisystems on the parabolic quadrics,